 Peter A. González

-Pedro "Peter" A. González is a founding partner of SMGQ whose litigation practice covers a wide-range of matters such as business and real estate litigation, fraud-based claims, contractual disputes, corporation, partnership and joint venture disputes, shareholder disputes, non-compete agreements, commercial mortgage foreclosure actions and commercial landlord-tenant disputes.
-Mr. González is also experienced in handling cases involving catastrophic personal injuries and death caused by the negligence of individuals, businesses or government entities.
+Pedro "Peter" A. González is a founding partner of SMGQ, whose litigation practice covers a wide-range of areas such as business and real estate litigation, fraud-based claims, contractual disputes, corporation, partnership and joint venture disputes, shareholder disputes, non-compete agreements, commercial mortgage foreclosure actions, commercial landlord-tenant disputes, family law matters, and criminal defense with particular emphasis on representation of foreigners in U.S. courts.
+Mr. González also handles cases involving medical malpractice, and catastrophic personal injuries or death caused by the negligence of individuals, businesses or government entities.

 Mr. González also represents and advises clients on transactional matters including real estate transactions, asset purchase transactions, non-compete agreements, contracts involving the sale and purchase of fine art and entertainment industry-related matters.
 He has represented domestic and foreign clients in the negotiation, contract, sale and closing of several of the highest priced luxury waterfront residential properties in South Florida.
-Mr. Gonzalez clients ranging from large corporations, local and regional small to mid-size companies, and other businesses, families and individuals in South Florida, and from Los Angeles, New York, Washington, D.C., Ecuador, Argentina, Brazil, Paraguay, Italy, the United Kingdom and other areas of the world.
+Mr. Gonzalez's clients range from large corporations, local and regional small to mid-size companies, and other businesses, families and individuals in South Florida, and from Los Angeles, New York, Washington, D.C., Chicago, Ecuador, Venezuela, Colombia, Argentina, Brazil, Paraguay, Italy, Spain, the United Kingdom and other areas of the world.

-Mr. González began his career with a boutique Miami firm established by former members of New York-based Kelley Drye & Warren.
-He then worked with the Miami office of Florida-based Walton Lantaff Schroeder & Carson until 1997, where he concentrated his practice in the areas of general commercial litigation, insurance defense litigation and real estate matters.
-Thereafter, he successfully managed his own law firm, González & Associates, P.A., for ten years until forming SMGQ as a founding partner.
+Mr. González began his career with a boutique Miami firm established by former members of a New York-based national firm.
+He then worked with the Miami office of Florida-based Walton Lantaff Schroeder & Carson until 1997, where he concentrated his practice in the areas of general commercial litigation, insurance defense and real estate matters.
+Thereafter, he started and successfully managed his own law firm, González & Associates, P.A., for ten years until forming SMGQ as a founding partner on January 1, 2007.

 Mr. González is admitted to practice law in all Florida state courts, as well as the U.S. District Courts for the Southern and Middle Districts of Florida, the U.S. Court of Appeals for the Eleventh Circuit, and the United States Supreme Court.
-He has also been admitted pro hac vice to practice law in courts in New York and California.
+He has also been admitted pro hac vice to practice law in courts in New York and California, where he has handled several multi-million dollar “bet the company” litigation cases.
 Mr. González was born in Hartford, Connecticut and has primarily resided in Miami, Florida since 1971.

 REPRESENTATIVE TRIALS & LITIGATION

 - Successfully defended two Los Angeles-based businessmen sued by a Beverly Hills joint venture partner in connection with various real estate investment and development projects in the republic of Panama.
-After two years of litigation against the plaintiffs represented by California-based Musick, Peeler & Garrett LLP, and two other Los Angeles firms, and a lengthy arbitration hearing held in Los Angeles, which lasted over the course of nearly four months, six of the claims asserted against Mr. Gonzalez’s clients were defeated resulting in no recovery for the plaintiff.
-The damages awarded by the arbitrator were less than 20% of the damages originally sought by the Beverly Hills plaintiff.
-Mr. Gonzalez’s clients were able to maintain ownership and control of all of the Panama real estate projects in dispute, and successfully defeated a large attorneys’ fees claim leaving the opposing litigant with zero recovery for professional fees and expenses.
+After two years of litigation against the plaintiffs represented by California-based Musick, Peeler & Garrett LLP, and two other Los Angeles firms, and a lengthy arbitration hearing held in Los Angeles which lasted over the course of nearly four months, six of the claims asserted against Mr. Gonzalez’s clients were defeated resulting in no recovery for the plaintiff on such claims.
+The damages awarded by the arbitrator on the remaining claims were less than 20% of the damages originally sought by plaintiff.
+Mr. Gonzalez’s clients maintained ownership and control of all of the Panama real estate projects in dispute, and successfully defeated a large attorneys’ fees claim leaving the opposing litigant with zero recovery for professional fees and expenses.

-- Representation of a real estate developer against a New York investment group in the U.S. District Court for the Southern District of New York over the alleged breach of a profit sharing agreement entitling the investor to ownership interest in developer's entities owning over 4,000 acres of Florida property worth over $300 million.
-The New York litigation related to several other commercial real estate and foreclosure disputes pending in various Florida state courts involving over $70 million in mortgage loans.
+Represented real estate developer against a New York investment group in the U.S. District Court for the Southern District of New York over the alleged breach of an agreement entitling the investor to ownership of developer's entities owning over 4,000 acres of Florida property worth over $300 million.
+The NYC litigation related to other commercial real estate and foreclosure disputes pending in various Florida state courts involving over $70 million in loans.
 Mr. González was lead counsel for all Florida litigation.
-Gibson, Dunn & Crutcher was co-counsel for the New York litigation, which was favorably settled on the eve of trial, with Mr. Gonzalez's client maintaining ownership and control of two real estate projects and non-payment of approximately $50 million of alleged damages to the New York investor.
+Gibson, Dunn & Crutcher was co-counsel for the New York litigation, which was favorably settled on the eve of trial, with Mr. Gonzalez's client maintaining ownership and control of two real estate projects and avoiding payment of $50 million of alleged damages to the New York investor.